robzed/ukmarsey/README.md

 |  P  | Pp=d       | PinMode - Set up GPIO pins; p is pin, d is I(input) or O(output) or U(Pull Up Input)  |

 Regarding analogue readings, (A command), these are read off interrupts, so can be up to 2ms old.

+M - PWM values are low level control of the motor input.
+255 represents full voltage - whatever level that is.

+N - Set the voltage to the motor.
+Voltage levels are gneerated via PWM, after scaling for the battery level.
+This gives a more consistent result than raw PWM values, because it doesn't result in variation due to battery level.

 Examples: